GandhiCloudLab/ibm-container-registry/02-push-image-to-registry/readme.md

 ibmcloud cr login
 docker login -u iamapikey -p hHRW4wasdfasdfadsfadsfadsfadsfadsfUh jp.icr.io
 ```
-Here we are using APIs key create in the previous steps to login.
+Here we are using APIs key created in the previous steps to login.

 ####  Push the image to the container registry using docker.